 - if the outcome is to grant a permit, we will provide a draft copy of the permit with the proposed conditions for your review before we issue the permit.

 We will only assess your application when you have supplied all required information.

 The permit will initially be valid for four months.
 We may extend the validity of subsequent permits for importers with low rates of non-compliance.

-Consignments arriving from 1 September without a valid permit will not be allowed entry to Australia.
+Consignments arriving without a valid permit will not be allowed entry to Australia.